 They can be creative, fresh, elegant and exciting.
 Our trio of silk scarves for example are hand printed, ethically sourced, and designed to help you set intentions and express yourself.

 New to the oversized silk scarf?
 Not to worry.
-We’ve put together three of our go-to styling options that will have you feeling chic, yet singular, in no time.
+We’ve put together seven of our go-to styling options that will have you feeling chic, yet singular, in no time.

 1) Pair with a wide brimmed hat to maximize on mystery.